ballerina-platform/ballerina-dev-website/swan-lake/learn/documenting-ballerina-code.md

 * `index.html`  - the entry point for documentation

-For other options, run `ballerina doc --help`.
+For other options, run `bal doc --help`.